Graduate Internship Opportunities 2026-2027

 Museum: Design

 The intern will join a multidisciplinary team of creative professionals to deliver design solutions for a range of projects related to the Getty visitor experience.
-Tailored to the individual's skills and career aspirations, the intern could work on a range of projects including: exhibition design, permanent collection gallery design, collection interpretation, digital design, or branding.
+Tailored to the individual's skills and career aspirations, the intern could work on a range of projects including exhibition and graphic design for temporary exhibitions and permanent collection galleries, design for greater accessibility, digital design, or branding.
 At the crossroads of creative activity within the institution, work will involve collaborations with many internal stakeholders and departments.
-The Museum's Design Studio is a fast-paced, deadline-driven, creative environment that develops high quality design solutions.
+The Museum's Design Studio is a fast-paced, deadline-driven, creative environment that develops high -quality design solutions.

 Museum: Exhibitions